drujensen/blog-amethyst/README.md

 # Roadmap

-- Add Specs
+- Add Controller Specs
 - Support PUT and DELETE Restful methods
+- Simplify the Models with macros
 - Add Comments with has_many like syntax
-- Add Endless Paging
-- Add Tagging
-- Add DB Migration Tools
 - Add Capistrano
 - Add Grunt/Gulp for Asset Compilation